-SOCI 501 (3-3-0) Death and Dying: A survey of the diverse issues that are topics in discourse on death and dying.
-The goal of this course is to provide the necessary skills and knowledge to prepare for personal and work experiences relevant to death and dying.
-Content includes examining psycho-social practices and organizational policies, and both personal and social exposure to past, present, and future trends in morality and the quality of life debates.
+SOCI 501 (3-3-0) Death and Dying: A survey of the diverse issues that are topics in discourse on death and dying, the goal of this course is to provide the necessary skills and knowledge to prepare for personal and work experiences relevant to death and dying.
+Content includes examining psycho-social practices and organizational policies, and both personal and social problems related to death and dying.
+Topics also provide exposure to past, present, and future trends in mortality and the quality of life debates.
 Emphasis is on mortality in later life.